ServiceNow/azimuth/docs/docs/reference/custom-objects/processors.md

     class_name: str  # (1)
     output: PostProcessingIO  # (2)
-    order: int # (3)
     ```

     1. Name of the post-processing step, usually the name of the Python class.
     2. Prediction results after this step.
-    3. Order of the post-processing step.

 === "Example"